 Water levels have been measured at Lac La Nonne since 1972 by Environment Canada (Figure 2).
 There has been a general trend towards decline at Lac La Nonne since 1997, which was the maximum historical water elevation, measuring an average of 663.941 meters above sea level (m asl) that year.
 Since then, water levels have dropped sharply, reaching a historical minimum of 662.361 m asl.
-Overall, water levels have dropped just over one meter since measurements began in 1972.
-Water quantity data is not available since 2010.
+Overall, water levels have fluctuated ~1.7 m since observations began.
+Since the historical minimum in 2010, water levels have recovered nearly one meter.